konveyor/analyzer-lsp/docs/rules.md

       as: poms
 ```

-The variables of `builtin.file` can then be used in the `builtin.xml` condition, by saying `from` and then using [mustache templates](https://mustache.github.io/mustache.5.html) in the _provider_ condition` block.
+The variables of `builtin.file` can then be used in the `builtin.xml` condition, by writing `from` and then using [mustache templates](https://mustache.github.io/mustache.5.html) in the _provider_ condition` block.

-This is how this particular condition, knows to use the variables set to the name `poms`.
+This is how this particular condition knows how to use the variables set to the name `poms`.

 ```yaml
     from: poms